TechnoDiktator/SpringBootBloggingAPIRESTFUL/README.md

 #Stack - Spring Rest , Spring BOOT , Spring DATA JPA , PAgination and Sorting , Spring Security , Java Core

 #Features
-1. Login/Logout using JWT Authentication
+1. Login/Logout using ** JWT Authentication **
-2. Create Read Update Destroy Operations and Blogs
+2. Create Read Update Destroy Operations on Blogs
 3. Comment on blog
-4. Retrieve privious blogs/posts in pages
+4. Retrieve privious blogs/posts in pages .
+Done using Pagination and Sorting repository
 6. Admin User  - Allowed to delete comments  and proevious posts
 7. Deployed and documented using **SWAGGER UI** swagger dependency
+8. The logic of this code is very simple and can be extended to many api applications

 #How to run -